Doug Davidson, Chillagoe-Mungana Caves National Park

 In NSW, I was based in Glen Innes as a Discovery Ranger; and I also worked on track building projects in Washpool, Gibraltar Range and Bald Rock national parks.

 In Queensland’s national parks, my work has taken me to Staaten River National Park, Palmer Goldfields Resources Reserve and Errk Oykangand National Park (CYPAL).
 I’ve also worked out at Undara, 40 Mile Scrub and Bulleringa national parks.
-Most recently I spent four years at Rinyirru (Lakefield) National Park (CYPAL) and I have spent over seven years at Chillagoe-Mungana Caves National Park.
+I spent four years at Rinyirru (Lakefield) National Park (CYPAL) and I have spent over seven years at Chillagoe-Mungana Caves National Park.

 What is your most memorable moment?